agdturner/mxg/README.md

 MXG is built, packaged and deployed using [Node](https://nodejs.org/) and [Parcel](https://parceljs.org/).
 The main source code is [TypeScript](https://www.typescriptlang.org/).
 There are also [JSON](https://www.json.org/json-en.html) configuration files and a [Web Worker](https://en.wikipedia.org/wiki/Web_worker) [JavaScript](https://en.wikipedia.org/wiki/JavaScript) file.

-MXG development began at the end of January 2024.
-A community release is coming soon and tentatively scheduled for the end of April 2024...

 ## Contributing
-- Community contribution will be facilitated in future, but for the time being development and testing contributions are only welome from those involved directly in the MXG development project.
+- Community contribution will be facilitated in future, but for the time being development and testing is being done by a closed group...

 ## User Guide
+This section is mainly for users involved in alpha testing...

 ### User Testing
 - Please ensure you are testing the right version.
   - Please uninstall any installed PWA before installing a different version to test.
-    -  Uninstalling a PWA can be done with the PWA running via the menu (three dots).
+    -  Uninstalling a PWA can be done with the PWA running, then via the three stacked dots menu.
 - Please report issues with documentation/installation/use to help develop something better...

 ### Version 0.1